 In the case of an overall reduction in force due to a budget reduction, a school based administrator (Assistant Headmasters, Assistant Principals and Directors of Instruction hired on or after January 1, 2002) with less than three (3) consecutive school years of service shall be laid off first.
 The school department need not follow seniority until the reduction will affect school based administrators who have served in that capacity for more than three (3) consecutive school years.
-Such persons shall be laid off in reverse seniority order and will enjoy recall rights in seniority order.
+Such persons shall be laid off in reverse seniority order.